Leslie Mean is a 26-year-old single white female who presents to the PA school admissions committee on her first attempt to get into PA school.

-She has a 3.5 overall GPA and a 3.47 science GPA.
-She is holding a bachelors of science degree in biochemistry, had an SAT score in the 1000-1100 range and above average GRE scores.
+She has a 3.6 overall GPA and a 3.5 science GPA.
+She is holding a Bachelor of Science degree in biochemistry, had an SAT score in the 1000-1100 range, and a GRE score of 300.

-She has 2 years of hands-on clinical experience working as a CNA and a long history of volunteer work which exemplifies her desire to help her fellow man.
+She has two years of hands-on clinical experience working as a CNA and a long history of volunteer work which exemplifies her desire to help her community.

-She is kind and considerate and has reference letters which demonstrate her maturity and strong interpersonal skills.
+She is kind and considerate and has reference letters that demonstrate her maturity and strong interpersonal skills.

 She was accepted into PA school on her first attempt.